 10. Plan for the whole group

-While your child’s needs are very important, a vacation means relaxation and enjoyment for all.
+While your child’s needs are very important in planning a vacation with autism needs, vacation also means relaxation and enjoyment for all.
 If you need to split your group up so that everyone can take advantage of what they are interested in, then so be it.
 Maybe you want to shop, while your travel partners want to visit museums or take in a local sporting event.
-If so, then incorporating these activities into the trip and making time for everyone's interests is necessary.
+If so, then incorporating these activities into the trip and making time for everyone’s interests is necessary.

 Choosing a Camp Program for Kids With Autism